gramineproject/contrib/Curated-Apps/workloads/redis/README.md

 # Gramine Curated Redis
-In the following two sections, we explain how a Docker image for the protected Redis version can be build and how the image can be executed.
+In the following two sections, we explain how a Docker image for the protected Redis version can be built and how the image can be executed.

 ## Build a confidential compute image for Redis
 The following description assumes that the [prerequisites](https://github.com/gramineproject/contrib.git/Curated-Apps/README.md)